ypid/FreeRDP-wiki/CommandLineInterface.md

 *    -fast-path (default:on)	fast-path input/output
 *    /version             	print version
 *    /help                	print help

+# Old style options
+## Plugins
+Option handling was very counter intuitive.
+The general syntax was --plugin &lt;pluginname&gt;  &#91; --data &lt;plugindata&gt; -- &#93;

+* -- plugin cliprdr : Synchronize client and server clipboard data.
+Plain text, Unicode text, HTML content and images are supported on UX platforms.
+For xfreerdp on Mac, only text works due to the interaction between X Server and the Mac.
+For windows, cliprdr does not work.

+* --plugin rdpdr --data &lt;subplugin&gt; &#91;&lt;subplugin&gt; ...&#93; -- : Redirects file system devices on your client to the server. &lt;subplugin&gt; can be one of more of the following:

+    + disk:&lt;sharename&gt;:&lt;path&gt; Redirect &lt;path&gt; to the server as shared folder \\tsclient\&lt;sharename&gt;.

+    + printer&#91;:&lt;printername&gt;&#91:&lt;driver&gt;&#93;&#93; Redirect printers to the server.
+Redirecting all printers does not work right now.

+    + serial:&lt;sharename&gt;:&lt;device&gt; Redirect serial &lt;device&gt; to the server.
+It will be referenced by &lt;sharedname&gt;.

+    + parallel:&lt;sharedname&gt;:&lt;lptdevice&gt; Redirects parallel device &lt;lptdevice&gt; on your client to the server, where it will be referenced by <sharedname>.
+Bidirectional/Read support requires Windows XP or newer.

+* --plugin drdynvc --data &lt;subplugin&gt; &#91;&lt;subplugin&gt; ...&#93; -- : Load the Dynamic Virtual Channel. &lt;ubplugin&gt; can be the DVC sub-plugin name, or a path specifying the sub-plugin module.
+If the DVC sub-plugin name was passed, xfreerdp will try to locate the sub-plugin in its plugin path.
+Allowed subplugins:

+    + audin Redirect audio recording device to the server.
+This is an RDP 7.0 feature available in Windows 7, Windows 2008 and Windows 2008 R2.
+Note that Windows 7 Enterprise edition and Windows 2008 Server has audio redirection disabled by default.

+## Other options

+*  -0: connect to console session
+*  -a: set color depth in bit, default is 16
+*  -c: initial working directory
+*  -D: hide window decorations
+*  -T: window title
+*  -d: domain
+*  -f: fullscreen mode
+*  -g: set geometry, using format WxH or X% or 'workarea', default is 1024x768
+*  -h: print this help
+*  -k: set keyboard layout ID
+*  -K: do not interfere with window manager bindings
+*  -n: hostname
+*  -o: console audio
+*  -p: password
+*  -s: set startup-shell
+*  -t: alternative port number, default is 3389
+*  -u: username
+*  -x: performance flags (m[odem], b[roadband] or l[an])
+*  -X: embed into another window with a given XID.
+*  -z: enable compression
+*  --app: RemoteApp connection.
+This implies -g workarea
+*  --ext: load an extension
+*  --no-auth: disable authentication
+*  --authonly: authentication only, no UI
+*  --from-stdin: unspecified username, password, domain and hostname params are prompted
+*  --no-fastpath: disable fast-path
+*  --no-motion: don't send mouse motion events
+*  --gdi: graphics rendering (hw, sw)
+*  --no-osb: disable offscreen bitmaps
+*  --no-bmp-cache: disable bitmap cache
+*  --bcv3: codec for bitmap cache v3 (rfx, nsc, jpeg)
+*  --rfx: enable RemoteFX
+*  --rfx-mode: RemoteFX operational flags (v[ideo], i[mage]), default is video
+*  --frame-ack: number of frames pending to be acknowledged, default is 2 (disable with 0)
+*  --nsc: enable NSCodec (experimental)
+*  --disable-wallpaper: disables wallpaper
+*  --composition: enable desktop composition
+*  --disable-full-window-drag: disables full window drag
+*  --disable-menu-animations: disables menu animations
+*  --disable-theming: disables theming
+*  --no-nego: disable negotiation of security layer and enforce highest enabled security protocol
+*  --no-rdp: disable Standard RDP encryption
+*  --no-tls: disable TLS encryption
+*  --no-nla: disable network level authentication
+*  --ntlm: force NTLM authentication protocol version (1 or 2)
+*  --ignore-certificate: ignore verification of logon certificate
+*  --certificate-name: use this name for the logon certificate, instead of the server name
+*  --sec: force protocol security (rdp, tls or nla)
+*  --tsg: Terminal Server Gateway (<username> <password> <hostname>)
+*  --kbd-list: list all keyboard layout ids used by -k
+*  --no-salted-checksum: disable salted checksums with Standard RDP encryption
+*  --pcid: preconnection id
+*  --pcb: preconnection blob
+*  --version: print version information

 # Source
 Command line options are derived from a datastructure.
 You can dump this using _xfreerdp --help_ or _xfreerdp /help_